Blu-ray Review: Crawl

 With no obvious means of escape and no way to contact anyone, the pair must also contend with another problem as the hurricane is driving down rain and starting to flood the crawlspace.
 Now under extreme time pressure to find a way out or drown, Haley must rely on her ability as a swimmer to escape the alligators and rescue her wounded father.

 At less than 90 minutes, Crawl doesn’t waste a lot of time.
 Outside of the opening scene at a pool and the drive down, everything is contained within the house and focuses almost exclusively on Haley and Dave.
 The duo handle their roles effectively, showing their love for one another in a trying time but also expressing frustration with what led them to this point.
-It helps build a bond where you want to see them escape.
+It helps build a bond in which you want to see them escape.

-Kaya Scodelario undoubtedly handles the heavy lifting, though.
+Scodelario undoubtedly handles the heavy lifting, though.
 With her father incapacitated she’s left to do all the physical work, displaying an endearing mix of determination, fear and frustration as she tries to get out of an impossible situation.
 It’s hard to say if anyone else in that role would’ve fared as well.
 It’s good casting.